Logotype for United Parks & Resorts Inc

 Executive summary

-• Fiscal 2025 results fell short of expectations due to uneven consumer environment, negative international tourism trends, volatile weather, and fewer operating days, though record in-park per capita spending was achieved.
+• Fiscal 2025 results fell short of expectations due to declines in attendance, revenue, and net income, driven by uneven consumer environment, negative international tourism trends, volatile weather, and fewer operating days.

-• Management is implementing decisive cost controls and launching new attractions, events, and enhanced marketing for 2026 to drive growth and guest spending.
+• Management is implementing new cost controls and launching new attractions, events, and enhanced marketing for 2026 to drive growth.

 Financial highlights